Medical command Soldier reflects on time as Army nurse

 |0

-This work, Medical command Soldier reflects on time as Army nurse [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Medical command Soldier reflects on time as Army nurse, by Russell Toof, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT